gkappler/Sterbestatistik/averageeffects.md

 ### Year aggregated mortality
-Summing weekly mortality results in the total count of deceiced persons in the given year, in total numbers, as well as adjusted by age and gender.
+Summing weekly mortality results in the total count of deceased persons in the given year, in total numbers, as well as adjusted by age and gender.